wp-plugins/socialauth-wp/readme.txt

 == Adding More Providers ==

-* Download additional provider’s packages from http://hybridauth.sourceforge.net/download.html#index
+* Download additional provider packages from http://hybridauth.sourceforge.net/download.html#index
 * You will get a zip file, unzip it and look for hybridauth-RPOVIDER-NAME folder in it.
 * Once you find that folder, you will see another directory named 'Providers' and a file in it named like 'PROVIDER.php'.
 * Copy this .php file to our plugin in socialAuth-wp->hybridauth->Hybrid->Providers.